German Evangelical Lutheran Church of St. Mark

-In 1940, the church was converted to the Community Synagogue Max D. Raiskin Center, an Orthodox Jewish congregation.

 General Slocum disaster

 In 1904, The Ladies' Aid Society (Frauenhilfsverein) chartered the General Slocum steamboat for their summer outing on the East River.
 The boat caught fire and over 1000 parishioners perished in one of the worst disasters in the city's history.
 Thereafter Germans began moving uptown from the Lower East Side, primarily to Yorkville and abandoned the church.
 The parish of St. Mark's merged with the Zion Church in Yorkville in 1946 to become Zion St. Mark's Evangelical Lutheran Church.

-Preservation
+Synagogue

+In 1940, the church was converted to the Sixth Street Community Synagogue, located in the Max D. Raiskin Center, a Modern Orthodox Jewish congregation.

+Evicted from its former premises in 2013, located at 3 West Sixteenth Street, the congregation known as the Young Israel of Fifth Avenue, subsequently merged into the Sixth Street congregation.

+Building preservation

 The building was listed on the National Register of Historic Places in 2004, and is located within the East Village/Lower East Side Historic District, which was created in October 2012.